-Information complying with the Federal Student Right-to-Know legislation, including the Campus Safety and Security Act (Clery Law), is available in the Office of Public Safety, University Housing and Dining Services, the Office of the Vice President for Student Services, and the Office of the Vice President for Administrative Services.
+Information complying with the Federal Student Right-to-Know legislation, including the Campus Safety and Security Act (Clery Law), is available in the Office of Public Safety and University Relations.
 The information contains campus crime statistics and graduation rates at Western Illinois University and is on the University website at wiu.edu/clery.